anhbkpro/leetcode/rust/README.md

 A Rust workspace to solve LeetCode problems.
 Each problem lives in its own crate under `problems/`.

+## Why Rust?

+Rust is a modern systems programming language focusing on safety, speed, and concurrency.
+It accomplishes these goals by being memory safe without using garbage collection.

+- **Performance**: Rust offers performance comparable to C/C++.
+- **Safety**: Memory safety without a garbage collector.
+- **Ecosystem**: Rich libraries and tools for development.

 ## 📁 Project Structure

 ```